Learn the functionalities for exploring the properties of raster datasets.

 only showing top 5 rows

-2. We can also look at the statistics for one band at a time.
-In this example we'll look at the statistics for band 1 in the raster tile in the first row of the DataFrame
+2. Show the statistics for one band at a time.
+This example shows the statistics for the first band in the first raster tile of the DataFrame.

 PythonPythonScala